 The Buckinghamshire Ansteys began with a marriage between Richard Anstey and Joan Jesophe in Swanbourne on 15 February 1583, hence the Swanbourne Ansteys are the principal and root Anstey sub-branch of Buckinghamshire.
-The Swanbourne Ansteys have spawned many more modern Anstey sub-branches, both in Buckinghamshire and next door Hertfordshire; they are dealt with on the Swanbourne Ansteys page.
+The Swanbourne Ansteys have spawned many more modern Anstey sub-branches, not only in Buckinghamshire but also in Hertfordshire, Bedfordshire and Essex.
+Thus far we have started uploading information on the Swanbourne Ansteys as well as their sub-branches:

 Even though it is certain that Richard Anstey (and hence the Buckinghamshire Anstey sub-branch) fits somewhere into the Anstey pedigree outlined in the schematic below, we cannot currently connect him to his parent sub-branch.
 As such, we do not currently know if the Buckinghamshire Ansteys form part of the Cambridgeshire Anstey descendent sub-branches or the non-Cambridgeshire Anstey descendent sub-branches, though we are leaning towards them being likely descendent from the medieval Edmonton Ansteys.